davestewart/extension-bus/README.md

 const window = await bus.call<Window, number>('windows/get', 1)
 ```

-If you think a call may *not* complete (missing tab, popup closed) you can pass a `null` union type for the result:
+If you think a call may *not* complete (missing tab, popup closed, etc) pass a `null` union as the result type:

 ```ts
 const window = await bus.call<Window | null>('windows/get', 1000)